JacobArchambault/flask_notes/README.md

 etc.

 ## Running from a container
-This project uses podman and podman compose for containerization, a rootless, daemonless alternative to docker.
+This project uses podman, a rootless, daemonless alternative to docker for containerization, with podman compose.

 `cd` into the project's root directory, then run `podman compose up`.